-• If a resident receives tenant based, monthly rental subsidy, there will be no minimum income requirements
+- If a resident receives tenant based, monthly rental subsidy, there will be no minimum income requirements. - Must have verifiable income equal to two times the monthly rent or cash assets equal to at least six months' rent.

 II.
 DEFINITION OF GROSS ANNUAL INCOME